Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-27-playing-fire.md

 "How did it start?"
 He asked.

 "I don’t know, sir," Andow conceded.
 "It started in bank two, rack eight.
-As for how and why… the damage to the rack’s so extensive that we may just never know.
+As for how and why... the damage to the rack’s so extensive that we may just never know.
 It’s so badly burned and melted that the damning evidence is probably destroyed."

 "It spread fast from there."
 McDaniel observed.
 There was no accusation in her tone, but there was a query.